RayanDharia/Thang-Gang/README.md

 J. Crayton Pruitt Family Department of Biomedical Engineering University of Florida

 Welcome to Thang Gang's GitHub repository!
-All the programs used in this project are located here, as well as the final network, which boasts a 92.76% accuracy.
+All the programs used in this project are located here.
+The training folder and the trained network will be submitted seperately through a zip file in Canvas, as they are too large.